-In addition to the above items, the OIP strongly suggests that you take along the following items:
+In addition to the above items, the CGE strongly suggests that you take along the following items:

-- photocopy of passport and 2 extra passport-size pictures (a photocopy of your passport should also be left with your parents) - photocopy of birth certificate - International Student I.D.
+- photocopy of passport and 2 extra passport-size pictures (a photocopy of your passport should also be left with your parents) - International Student I.D.
 Card (if applicable) - large supply of any medications with written prescriptions for medicine, glasses, etc. - an ATM/debit card - a credit card (especially Visa) strongly recommended for emergencies - copy of medical insurance covering you abroad - plans for next semester's registration